By making a planned gift, you can make a significant contribution to help create opportunities for people to live, work

 To ensure that your exact intentions are carried out, your estate planning documents should be prepared by, or with the advice of, your attorney.
 Specific gift designations or restrictions should be discussed with the CDP.
 The correct legal name and entity for bequests to the CDP is: The Lower Cape Cod Community Development Corporation.

-Please let us know if you are including the CDP in your plans by contacting Nina Cantor Chief Development & Communications Officer.
+Please let us know if you are including the CDP in your plans by contacting Jason Bertrand, Development & Communications Coordinator.

 IRA Charitable Rollover